SteveMacenski/slam_toolbox-release/README.md

 It is also the currently supported ROS2-SLAM library.
 See tutorials for working with it in [ROS2 Navigation here](https://navigation.ros.org/tutorials/docs/navigation2_with_slam.html).

+### Cite This Work

+You can find this work [here](https://joss.theoj.org/papers/10.21105/joss.02783) and clicking on the image below.

+> Macenski, S., Jambrecic I., "SLAM Toolbox: SLAM for the dynamic world", Journal of Open Source Software, 6(61), 2783, 2021.

+> Macenski, S., "On Use of SLAM Toolbox, A fresh(er) look at mapping and localization for the dynamic world", ROSCon 2019.

 [![IMAGE ALT TEXT](https://user-images.githubusercontent.com/14944147/74176653-f69beb80-4bec-11ea-906a-a233541a6064.png)](https://vimeo.com/378682207)

 # Introduction